 What to look for in an identity provider

-It will always come down to a balance between security and seamless user experience -Here’s what you should be looking for when making that call:
+It will always come down to a balance between security and seamless user experience.
+Here’s what to look for when making that call:

 1. High conversion rates and premium user experience

 Identity verification shouldn’t decrease the platform’s conversion rates.
 In fact, it should enable a more seamless and secure user experience and act as an important selling point compared to manual document upload.
 With identity verification providers like Passbase, businesses can easily integrate the solution into their website, app or checkout with a few lines of code.

 Once the user begins the verification workflow, the platform gives real-time feedback to help them detect flaws on time and pass the verification.
 The seamless experience makes onboarding, conversion rates and customer retention simpler - and safer - for businesses.